MicrophoneArrayBenchmarking/airfoil-in-kevlar-walled-windtunnel/README.md

 4. Using the above setup, compute acoustic maps with Clean-SC [Sijtsma2007] using a loop-gain of 0.5, and maximum iterations of 100.
 Use the steering vector formulation III as defined in [Sarradj2012] and store the acoustic images in dB for frequencies 500Hz, 1000Hz, 2000Hz, and 4000Hz in CSV file names:
 `data/task4_[institution]_[software]_CleanSC_f_[500/1000/2000/4000].csv`.
 **Compare acoustic maps for each frequency**.
 5. Compute Task 3 (CBF) again, but with a shear-layer correction, given the position of the Kevlar wall 1.5m from the trailing edge and 0.8m from the microphone array, and the flow-speed given in the dataset.
+Assume a plane and thin shear-layer if using [Amiet1978].
 Store the acoustic images in dB for frequencies 500Hz, 1000Hz, 2000Hz, and 4000Hz in CSV file names:
 `data/task5_[institution]_[software]_CBF_f_[500/1000/2000/4000].csv`.
 **Compare acoustic maps for each frequency**.
 6. Using the acoustic maps from Task 5, compute source integration for the region $(xmin,xmax,ymin,ymax) = (-0.5,0.5,-0.4,0.4)$ in the frequency range $(fmin,fmax) = (400,4000)$.
 Store the result as two columns, first column `fc` and second column dB in CSV file name:
 `data/task6_[institution]_[software]_CBF_srcint.csv`.
 **Compare source integration results**.
 7. Compute Task 4 (Clean-SC) again, but with a shear-layer correction, given the position of the Kevlar wall 1.5m from the trailing edge and 0.8m from the microphone array, and the flow-speed given in the dataset.
+Assume a plane and thin shear-layer if using [Amiet1978].
 Store the acoustic images in dB for frequencies 500Hz, 1000Hz, 2000Hz, and 4000Hz in CSV file names:
 `data/task7_[institution]_[software]_CleanSC_f_[500/1000/2000/4000].csv`.
 **Compare acoustic maps for each frequency**.
 8. Using the acoustic maps from Task 7, compute source integration for the region $(xmin,xmax,ymin,ymax) = (-0.5,0.5,-0.4,0.4)$.
 Store the result in dB in CSV file names: